buildpacks/spec/buildpack.md

 [[unmet.entries]]
 name = "<dependency name>"
 ```

-For each build-time dependency contributed by the buildpack, the buildpack:
+For each dependency contributed by the buildpack to the build environment, the buildpack:
 - SHOULD add a bill-of-materials entry to `bom` describing the dependency, where:
   - `name` is REQUIRED.

-For each unmet entry in the Buildpack Plan, the buildpack,
+For each unmet entry in the Buildpack Plan, the buildpack:
 - SHOULD add an entry to `unmet`.

 For each entry in `unmet`: